lrcfmd/cocrystal_design/README.md

 # Citing
-This work is described in detail in the following publication:
+If you would like to use this work or code in your research, please use the following reference:
 ```

 @article{10.1039/d0sc04263c,